FAQs

 Yes.
 Students with temporary disabilities must follow the same registration procedures as all other registered students.
 When appropriate, accommodations are approved on a temporary basis.

-How do students request disability-related housing accommodations?
+How do students request housing that meets their disability-related accessibility needs?

 Are there NYU scholarships available for students with disabilities?